Lisbon to Pamplona train

 Museo de Navarra

-The region’s main museum, with archaeology, Roman mosaics, medieval art, and works by Goya.
-A strong introduction to Navarre’s history and culture.
+The region’s main museum, with archaeology, Roman mosaics, medieval art, and works linked to Navarre’s history.
+A strong first stop for understanding Pamplona and the wider province.

 • Recommended